EXCLUSIVE-Hedge fund Third Point urges Intel to explore deal options

 "Without immediate change at Intel, we fear that America's access to leading-edge semiconductor supply will erode, forcing the U.S. to rely more heavily on a geopolitically unstable East Asia to power everything from PCs to data centers to critical infrastructure and more," Loeb wrote.

+In a short statement, the Santa Clara, California-based company said, "Intel welcomes input from all investors regarding enhanced shareholder value.
+In that spirit, we look forward to engaging with Third Point LLC on their ideas towards that goal."

-Loeb asked Intel to retain an investment advisor to evaluate strategic alternatives, according to the letter.
+Loeb asked Intel to retain an investment adviser to evaluate strategic alternatives, including whether it should remain an integrated device manufacturer and the potential divestment of failed acquisitions, according to the letter.
 Third Point believes that Intel should consider separating its chip design from its semiconductor fabrication plant manufacturing operations, according to the sources.
-This could include a joint venture in manufacturing, according to the sources.
+This could include a joint venture in manufacturing, according to sources.

 Intel customers, such as Apple Inc AAPL.O, Microsoft Corp MSFT.O and Amazon.com Inc AMZN.O, AMZN.O, are developing their own in-house silicon solutions and sending those designs to be manufactured in East Asia, Loeb wrote.
 He suggested Intel must offer new solutions to retain these customers rather than have them send their manufacturing away.